AmEr-Tinsley/Checker-Machine-Learning/Analysis/README.md

   - Number of Games per Period of Year
   - Pieces Winning Rate
-  - Pick Rate , Winning Rate Loose Rate and Draw Rate of the first 4 Moves of the Game
+  - Pick Rate , Winning Rate Lose Rate and Draw Rate of the first 4 Moves of the Game

 # Number of Games per Period of Year